Akademicki-Klub-Lotniczy/2020_IT_Recruitment/readme.md

 Our [website](http://www.akl.pwr.edu.pl) is written in React (not by a WebDev proffesional, but I did my best).
 This is more of a creativity-focued task.
 If you can think of any ways to improve the site (for example, you can design the members tab or get translation running), show us what you can do, we can give you the site's repo.

 #

-### Airfoil analysis tool
-Our mechanical division,have asked us to make tool to help them match their calculations and graphs to existing airfoils.
-There is a website http://airfoiltools.com/ with 1636 diffrent airfoils,and your task is to make an application for searching best matching foils.Every airfoil have own data file with 7 seven diffrent variables.Mechanical division gives us their ideal charectaristcs(jpg or data sheet) we have to find airfoils with similar properties and we are only looking for airfoils polars with Reynolds number of 400k (500k)
-A polar curve is a graph which contrasts the sink rate of an aircraft (typically a glider) with its horizontal speed.

-**Requirements:**
- - Only CL/CD graphs matching
- - Input as image or data set

-**Nice to have features:**
- - Using more than one graph to match airfoils

-#